Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/Classic_SoC_Boot/README.md

 -   Use of the CPM4 (including PCIe Controller and DMA features) is not supported.

--   Use of Debug cores and the High Speed Debug Port (HSDP) is supported, but not debug via Aurora.
+-   Use of Debug cores and the High Speed Debug Port (HSDP) is supported, but not debug via CPM.
+    -- Do not select **HSDP PCIe** (or any other options) in CPM customization before converting design to Classic SoC Boot.

 -   The CoreSight Trace Port Interface Unit is not supported with Classic SoC Boot.
     Support for this feature, first via PMC MIO pins and later via the EMIO pins to the PL,